Templates

 Pro forma statements offer a window into your company’s potential future.
 By mapping projections against your current numbers, it can give you a sense of whether your business is on track to meet its financial goals and help you identify potential problems.

 For example, a business might release a pro forma income statement to set a future revenue benchmark.
 That projection can account for expected growth in operations, net profit, cash flow, or market shifts.
-From there, it becomes easier to model capital investments and align resources accordingly.
+From there, it becomes easier to model capital investments and align resources according to your FP&A analysis.

 2. Smarter decision-making